splynx/docs/files/en/tickets/tickets.md

 ![Tickets](new&opened.png)

 Above the table of new & opened tickets, we've added a quick filter to change the tickets being displayed.
-You can choose to display tickets assigned to a specific administrator, unassigned tickets or all new and open tickets in the system.
-You may also filter tickets by status once the source of tickets to display has been selected.
-For ease of access "Refresh" and "Create ticket" buttons have been added alongside the button to hide or display the main filter menu.
+With *Quick access* option you can choose to display tickets assigned to a specific administrator, unassigned tickets or all new and open tickets in the system.
+You may also filter tickets by *Status* option once the source of tickets to display has been selected.
+For ease of access "Refresh" and "Create ticket" buttons have been added alongside the button *Advanced Search*.

 ![Tickets](topfilter_tickets.png)